Why We Need Big Data Frameworks

-To store and process even only a fraction of this amount of data, we need Big Data frameworks as the traditional Databases would not be able to store so much of data nor traditional processing systems would be able to process this data quickly.
-Here comes the frameworks like Apache Spark and MapReduce to our rescue and help us to get deep insights into this huge amount of structured, unstructured and semi-structured data and make more sense out of it.
+To store and process even only a fraction of this amount of data, we need Big Data frameworks as traditional Databases would not be able to store so much data nor traditional processing systems would be able to process this data quickly.
+Here come the frameworks like Apache Spark and MapReduce to our rescue and help us to get deep insights into this huge amount of structured, unstructured, and semi-structured data and make more sense of it.

 Also, Spark and MapReduce do complement each other on many occasions.

 Both these technologies have made inroads in all walks of common man’s life.
 You name the industry and it's there.
 Be it telecommunication, e-commerce, banking, insurance, healthcare, medicine, agriculture, biotechnology, etc.

 Apache Spark vs MapReduce

 After getting off hangover about how Apache Spark and MapReduce work, we need to understand how these two technologies compare with each other, and what are their pros and cons, so as to get a clear understanding of which technology fits our use case.

 As we can see, MapReduce involves at least 4 disk operations whereas Spark only involves 2 disk operations.
 This is one reason for Spark is much faster than MapReduce.
 Spark also caches intermediate data which can be used in further iterations helping Spark improve its performance further.
 The more iterative the process the better the Spark performance due to in-memory processing and caching.
 This is where MapReduce's performance is not as good as Spark's due to disk read/write operations for every iteration.

 Let’s see a comparison between Spark and MapReduce on different other parameters to understand where to use Spark and where to use MapReduce